davidbuterez/CellVGAE/README.md

 ## Requirements

-Installing CellVGAE with pip will attempt to install PyTorch, PyTorch Geometric and Faiss, however it is recommended that the appropriate GPU/CPU versions are installed manually beforehand.
+Installing CellVGAE with pip will attempt to install PyTorch and PyTorch Geometric, however it is recommended that the appropriate GPU/CPU versions are installed manually beforehand.
 For Linux:

 1. Install PyTorch GPU: